CODAIT/pardata/docs/source/user_guide/schema.rst

 Schema File Format
 ==================

-A schema is a tree-like data structure that describes a dataset or formats.
+A schema is a tree-like data structure that describes a dataset or a format, or a license.
 It contains information such as the download URL, license, format descriptions of a dataset.
 We usually represent them in the yaml format, or as a Python ``dict`` in a Python program.

 .. code-block:: yaml